FreeCAD/FreeCAD-documentation/wiki/PartDesign_AdditivePipe.md

 -    **Transformation**: *Constant* uses a single cross-section. *Multisection* uses two or more cross-sections. *Linear*, *S-shape* and *Interpolation* are currently not functional.

-## Limitations
+## Notes

--   Sketches used for cross-sections must form closed profiles.
+-   To better control the shape of the pipe, it is recommended that all cross-sections have the same number of segments.
+For example, for a pipe between a rectangle and a circle, the circle should be broken down into 4 connected arcs.
+-   You can pipe from or toward a single [vertex](Glossary#V.md) from a sketch or the body. <small>(v0.20)</small>
+-   When you select a [vertex](Glossary#V.md) as section, it must be the last section of the pipe.
+Otherwise the pipe body would consist of two solids connected at a single point.
+This would violates the CAD kernel\'s definition of a 3D object.
+You can change the order of the sections by dragging them in the list.
 -   The path can only be from a single sketch, feature or ShapeBinder.
 In case you want to sweep along several edges from different sketches, use a **<img src=images/PartDesign_SubShapeBinder.svg style="width:16px"> [SubShapeBinder](PartDesign_SubShapeBinder.md)**.
 -   The path must not contain branches or T-junctions etc. Loops are allowed.
--   It is not possible to use a vertex as cross-section.
--   It can lead to issues if the cross-section is not perpendicular to the path in 3D (some other CAD systems consider the origin of the cross-section as the path and do not require to place that sketch explicitly).
+-   It can lead to issues if the cross-section is not perpendicular to the path in 3D.
 -   A cross-section cannot lie on the same plane as the one immediately preceding it.
--   To better control the shape of the pipe, it is recommended that all the cross-sections have the same number of segments.
-For example, for a pipe between a rectangle and a circle, the circle may be broken down into 4 connected arcs.
+-   The cross-sections must not contain disjoint or crossing loops.